 The VCAA provides recognition for Structured Workplace Learning for students undertaking VCE VET programs.

-A Workplace Learning Record booklet for VCE VET Equine Studies is available.
+A 2023 Workplace Learning Record booklet for VCE VET Equine Studies is under construction.

 Students wishing to receive an ATAR contribution for the VCE VET Equine Studies program Units 3 and 4 sequence must undertake scored assessment for the purpose of achieving a study score.
 This study score can contribute directly to the ATAR, either as one of the student's best four studies (the primary four) or as a fifth or sixth study increment.